kjell/mcn-2020-git-haiku/index.md

-Swallow in the dusk
+Ballet in the air
-just enough to bend the leaves
+I am off to bed - but ah!
-Murmuring Mogami
+Crying, whirling, white